RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### Barbarians at the Gate

-[Arundhati Parmar](http://twitter.com/aparmarbb), VP and Editorial Director, opened the conference with an observation about "barbarians at the gate": People from _outside_ the medical profession with ideas for improvement.
+[Arundhati Parmar](http://twitter.com/aparmarbb), VP and Editorial Director of MedCity News, opened the conference with an observation about "barbarians at the gate": People from _outside_ the medical profession with ideas for improvement.

 Fortunately, medical pros are clever.
 They've leveraged the barbarians into allies.
 Some physicians partner with electrical and mechanical engineers to create devices.
 Others join forces with software developers to build apps.
+Thinking further outside the box, financial experts have been invited to the table to come up with creative ways to pay for the new ideas.
 Yes, collaboration produces awesome results.

 For example...

 ### Using Virtual Reality to Reduce Pain

 Drugs make the pain go away.
-But drugs also have nasty side-effects like nausea and addiction.
+But drugs can also have nasty side-effects like nausea and addiction.

-What if physicians could treat pain without drugs?
-Looks like there might be a way.
+What if there was a way to treat pain without drugs?
+Enter virtual reality (VR).

-pain-relievers
-Drugs are a typical remedy for pain.
-However, some physicians have discovered a way to reduce pain without drugs: Virtual reality.
+David Rhew is a physician and the Chief Medical Officer at Samsung.
+He shared the following MRI image to show how patients using VR have less pain than patients who are not using VR.
+In the scans, the yellow areas indicate pain; more yellow means more pain.

+Here's why VR works.
 Pain requires conscious attention.
 Conscious attention focuses on pain like a spotlight.
-Virtual reality draws patients into a world that stimulates the senses, drawing attention away from the pain.
+But VR pulls patients into a separate world that stimulates the senses, drawing attention away from the pain.
 Patients feel better without (or with reduced) medication, and without the unpleasant side-effects that drugs produce.

- without  and enabling patiWhen patients are drawn into the virtual world, they

-We are luring that spotlight into the virtual world.
-Rather than having pain as the focus of their attention, for many patients in Virtual Reality, the pain becomes more of an annoyance, distracting them from their primary goal of exploring the virtual world.

-The essence of Virtual Reality is the illusion users have of going inside the computer-generated environment.
-Being drawn into another world drains a lot of attentional resources, leaving less attention available to process pain signals.